Multiorders in amenable group actions: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Tom Meyerovitch for an inspiring discussion in which he predicted Theorem \ref{TM}.
 He also provided an outline of the proof, and suggested the connection between multiorders and orbit equivalence to $\Z$-actions.
+We also thank Alexandre Danilenko for his comments in which he indicated alternative proofs of several results presented in this paper, and for a finding a flaw in the first version of Theorem~\ref{R-s}.
+Finally, we thank the anonymous referee for valuable suggestions which helped to improve the paper.

 Part of the work was carried out during a visit of Piotr Oprocha and Guohua Zhang in 2019 to the Faculty of Pure and Applied Mathematics, Wroc\l aw University of Science and Technology.
 Tomasz Downarowicz is supported by National Science Center, Poland (Grant HARMONIA No. 2018/30/M/ST1/00061) and by the Wroc\l aw University of Science and Technology.
 Piotr Oprocha was supported by National Science Centre, Poland (Grant No. 2019/35/B/ST1/02239).
 Guohua Zhang is supported by National Natural Science Foundation of China (Grants No. 11722103 and 11731003).